-There are a number of reasons why there is such a proliferation of car accidents, and by extension, the need for a knowledgeable and effective car accident lawyer in Orange County, California.
+There are a number of reasons why there is such a proliferation of car accidents, and by extension, the need for a knowledgeable and effective car accident lawyer in Orange County, California after a collision.
+An experienced lawyer will investigate the cause of your collision to help make sure that all parties responsible are pursued for compensation.

 Cars, like any other machine or piece of equipment we use day in and day out, are subject to heavy wear and tear.
 Proper car maintenance, timely repairs, adherence to the rules of the road, and operation of your car that is in line with the manufacturer's intended vehicular use, are all ideal ways to keep your car working optimally.